CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 In this lab environment, you will access the **Ubuntu VM** which has several popular tools for Data Exploration, Analysis, Modeling & Development Pre-Installed.

+### JupyterLab
+JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
+Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+A modular design invites extensions to expand and enrich functionality.

 ### Jupyter Notebook
-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
-Its uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+The Jupyter Notebook is the original web application for creating and sharing computational documents.
+It offers a simple, streamlined, document-centric experience.

-You will learn how to:
+After completing this, you will learn how to:

 - Log in to JupyterLab Portal
 - Execute Notebooks